infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% callout type="note"  %}

-Inside a workflow, awaiting a [`timer`](/docs/workflows/waiting) blocks the flow of the workflow up to the desired `Instant` or `Duration` (no resources are used during this waiting time).
+In a workflow, when you use a [`timer`](https://chat.openai.com/docs/workflows/waiting) and `await` it, the workflow pauses until a specific time (`Instant`) or for a set period (`Duration`).
+During this wait, no resources are being used.

 {% /callout  %}

 {% callout type="warning"  %}

-Inside a workflow, all instructions [must be deterministic](/docs/workflows/syntax#constraints) - that's why the instruction `LocalDate.now()` must be in a task.
-Here, the [`inline`](/docs/workflows/inline) function creates a pseudo-task inlined in the workflow.
+In a workflow, every step [must be deterministic](/docs/workflows/syntax#constraints), which is why commands like `LocalDate.now()` should be part of a task.
+The [`inline`](https://chat.openai.com/docs/workflows/inline) function is used to create what's called a pseudo-task, which is integrated directly into the workflow.

 {% /callout  %}

 {% callout type="warning"  %}

-A workflow [must not contain a very high number of tasks](/docs/workflows/syntax#constraints), that's why loops should be avoided.
-Here, we have a limited number of possible iterations (running for 10 years will generate only 120 iterations) and 7 tasks per iteration.
-So we are fine in this case.
+A workflow should not have [too many tasks](/docs/workflows/syntax#constraints), so it's best to avoid loops.
+In this example, the number of iterations is limited (running for 10 years results in just 120 iterations) and there are only 7 tasks in each iteration.
+Therefore, this setup is manageable and appropriate.

 {% /callout  %}

 ## Loyalty program

-Let's consider now a point-based loyalty program where:
+Consider a loyalty program where users earn points for various actions:

-- users receive 10 points every week
+- 10 points weekly
-- users receive 100 points every time they complete a form
+- 100 points for completing a form
-- users receive 100 points every time they complete an order
+- 100 points for completing an order
-- users can burn points
+- Users can also burn points

 ![Loyalty program](/img/loyalty@2x.png)

-With Infinitic, we can implement such a loyalty program like this:
+`LoyaltyWorkflowImpl` is all we need to manages this program:

+- Points are stored and updated within the workflow.
+- Different methods update points for different actions.
+- The workflow runs as long as the user is active.

 {% codes %}